Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - completion: PassioAlternateSearchNames, which containts list of alternate search and its results public func searchForFood(byText: String, completion: @escaping (PassioNutritionAISDK.SearchResponse?) -> Void)

-    /// fetch search result will return a list of searched text results
+    /// Fetch search result will return a list of searched text results
     /// - Parameters:
     ///   - labelId: labelId of selected searched result
     ///   - type: type of selected searched result